Joe

 spent a good part of the year in the East, in 2003 Joe returned

-to pastoral New York to try life as an Easterner who spends a
+to pastoral New York to try life as an Easterner who spent a

 good part of the year in the West.
-At the very least, Joe tries
+At the very least, Joe tried

 to attend the annual Grand Canyon Star Party, during which he

-year.
-Joe also serves as an Astro VIP for the National Park
+served as an Astro VIP for the National Park Service, offering

-Service, offering insight on the night sky to park visitors and
+insight on the night sky to park visitors and amusing them with

-amusing them with his green laser pointer at parks like Capitol
+his green laser pointer at parks like Capitol Reef and Glacier.

 With the market for original illustrations drying up, Joe now works primarily as a painter, creating representational works in oil and acrylic.
 His other major interest is writing.
 He's completed ten novels, all available for sale.
 Also available is Cosmic Cat, a children's picture book offered in print and digital formats.